Search advertising: Google Ads

 Have you thought about how you can make a difference with Google Shopping compared to your competitors?

 The range of products and competitors in Google Shopping is increasing.
 For specific terms (where the consumer already knows which product he/she wants to order) you want to be more visible than for generic terms with generally a lower conversion rate and a lot of volume.
 AdResults can help you with a unique Google Shopping set-up, where you have much more control and can ultimately achieve more volume.
 We achieve the highest possible display rate on highly profitable terms, so that you can get as much volume out of your Google Shopping campaigns as possible.
+It is also possible to make use of a comparison shopping service (CSS).
+Through a CSS service like Bigshopper you can advertise 20% cheaper in Google Shopping.
+Traffic from Bigshopper is free of charge.

 Google Ads Example